mdx-workshop/mdx-submissions21/README.md

+⚠️ Submission system is not open yet.
+Please be patient.

 # MDX Workshop Submissions

 This is the submission repository for the [Music Demixing Workshop 2021](https://mdx-workshop.github.io).
 The submission system is based on Github pull requests and is fully transparent and open for both, authors and reviewers.